alshival/gpt-discord-bot/README.md

 Please report any [issues via github](https://github.com/alshival/gpt-discord-bot/issues) or contact [Alshival's Data Service](mailto:support@alshival.com?subject=gpt-discord-bot%20error)

+NOTE: For a more behaved version of the bot that still has memory capabilities using SQLite, use `gpt_discord_bot.py` instead of `gpt_discord_bot_v2.py`.
+It does not have any reminder capabilities, but it can probably still play tick tack toe.

 Currently, we've implemented two models:

   * `text-davinci-003`: An economical choice suitable for a Discord server with a large user base.
 OpenAI does offer lighter models that might suit your requirements as well.